Heavy-Division/website/src/posts/B789H_Project.md

 ### B798H

-Make no mistake, the Roadmap is simply an overview of where we are steering ship.
+Make no mistake, the Roadmap is simply an overview of where we are steering the ship.
 It glances over the immense amount of planning, work, and detail that such a project demands.

-That is why we are actively expanding our team.
-You can read more [here]() if you're interested in joining us.

 You may be wondering why we've decided to pursue a custom 787-9 model, rather than the current 787-10.